-- 2.8.
-Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core) - 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee. ^(Core) - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.a.1.
-ABIM- or AOBIM-certified clinical faculty members in cardiology, gastroenterology, hematology, infectious disease, nephrology, oncology, and pulmonary disease, must participate in the program. ^(Core) - 2.9.a.2.
-Faculty members from anesthesiology, cardiovascular surgery, emergency medicine, neurology, neurological surgery, obstetrics and gynecology, orthopaedic surgery, surgery, thoracic surgery, urology, and vascular surgery should be available to participate in the education of fellows. ^(Core) - 2.10.
+2.8.
+Faculty Qualifications

+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core)

+- 2.9.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
+(Core) - 2.9.a.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
+Faculty members who are ABIM- or AOBIM-certified clinical faculty members in cardiology, gastroenterology, hematology, infectious disease, nephrology, and oncology must participate in the program.
+(Core)

+2.9.c.
+Faculty members from several related disciplines, including anesthesiology, cardiovascular surgery, emergency medicine, general surgery, obstetrics and gynecology, orthopaedic surgery, neurological surgery, neurology, thoracic surgery, urology, and vascular surgery must be available to participate in the program.
+(Core)

+2.10.
 Core Faculty

-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)
+Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
+(Core)